dustinpfister/blog_posts/_posts/js-settimeout.md

 So setTimeout may not be the best solution for this kind of situation though compares to alternatives such as requestAnimationFrame.
 However there are a few situations in which I would want to use setTimeout still, more on that later.

 ### 2.3 - clearTimeout

+If I want to stop setTimeout from continuing there is clearTiemout as well.
+To use it I just need to pass the object that is retruned by setTimeout to clearTimeout.

 ```js
 var x = 0, t;